drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 	.. attention::

 		*Note: Lee Murray reports that NOAA doesn't use consistent fields across ObsPack versions.
-If you get an error the preprocessing step (performed during ensemble run directory creation in the installation workflow), or you already have ObsPack files processed, you should set the ``preprocess_raw_obspack_files`` to ``false`` and supply an already populated directory of manually preprocessed files.
+If you get an error the preprocessing step (performed during ensemble run directory creation in the installation workflow), or you already have ObsPack files processed, you should set the preprocess_raw_obspack_files variable to false and supply an already populated directory of manually preprocessed files.
 Details for how to do this are provided in the ObsPack documentation for GEOS-Chem.
 (DP, 2023/12/06).*

 .. option:: obspack_gc_input_file